 Sparta Aquifer, East Texas: Brackish Groundwater Study

-The goals of the study are to (1) map and characterize the Sparta Aquifer of the study area in greater detail using existing water well reports, geophysical well logs, and available aquifer data and (2) build datasets that can be used for groundwater exploration and replicable numerical groundwater flow models to estimate aquifer productivity to estimate the volumes of groundwater in as many as five salinity classes.
-The study area includes all or part of 55 counties in east Texas.
+The goals of the study are to (1) map and characterize the East Sparta aquifer of the study area in greater detail using existing water well reports, geophysical well logs, and available aquifer data and (2) build datasets that can be used for groundwater exploration and replicable numerical groundwater flow models to estimate aquifer productivity to estimate the volumes of groundwater in as many as five salinity classes.
+The study area includes all or part of 29 counties in east Texas.

 The objectives of the study are to: